-According to the Agricultural Research Service’s Food Technology and Safety Laboratory (ARS), these methods still left between 30 and 87 percent of bacteria alive and well in the sponge.
+Unfortunately, those methods to clean kitchen sponges don’t work, according to the Agricultural Research Service’s Food Technology and Safety Laboratory (ARS).
+Their tests revealed between 30 and 87 percent of bacteria alive and well in the sponge.

-How To Clean A Kitchen Sponge
+How To Clean A Kitchen Sponge Effectively

 So, what does work?

-- Allow the sponge to remain in the microwave until it’s cool enough to handle, then squeeze any remaining water out and let it air-dry.
+- Allow the sponge to remain in the microwave until it’s cool enough to handle.
+Squeeze any remaining water out and let it air-dry.

-Even with daily cleaning, you should replace your sponge with a new one every two weeks.
-That doesn’t mean you need to throw the old one into the trash.
+Even with daily cleaning, you should replace your sponge with a new one every few weeks.
+But don’t just throw the old one into the trash.

-1. Make an ice pack: Soak the sponge in a 50-50 mixture of rubbing alcohol and water then slip it into a resealable plastic bag.
+1. Make an ice pack: Soak the sponge in a 50-50 mixture of rubbing alcohol and water slip it into a resealable plastic bag.
 Pop the whole thing into the freezer to use as an ice pack for bumps and bruises.
 Since the alcohol solution won’t completely freeze, the sponge will feel comfortable and cool against your owie.